richginpa/documentation/docs/api-reference.md

 ---
 # API Reference

-The API Reference contains low-level details on Piwik APIs and codebase.
+The API Reference contains low-level details on aqufer APIs.

-You will find here documentation on Piwik's HTTP APIs, JavaScript client and PHP classes, methods and hooks.
+You will find documentation for aqfer Tag Manager, API Documentation as well as product overviews.